 Soy: Tackling Some of the Misconceptions

-If you’ve been interested in swapping out meat-based protein for plant-based protein, adding whole food sources of soy can be beneficial for lowering the risk of certain diseases and cancer, supporting bone health (especially for women), and relieving menopausal symptoms.
+If you’ve been interested in diversifying your protein sources or simply want to expand your diet, adding whole-food sources of soy can help lower the risk of certain diseases and cancer, support bone health (especially for women), and relieve menopausal symptoms.

 Types of Soy